 The current global economic environment is experiencing inflationary pressure, rising interest rates, and geopolitical tension.
-The extent of the impact of these macroeconomic conditions on our operational and financial performance will depend on future developments, including the duration and severity of any economic downturn, the impact to the business of our suppliers or customers, and other items identified under "Risk Factors" below, all of which are uncertain and cannot be predicted.
+In the third quarter, we experienced a decline in revenues, and expect a continued decline into the fourth quarter, as our customers are slowing purchases to reduce existing inventories in a softening market.
+The extent of the impact of these macroeconomic conditions on our operational and financial performance will depend on future developments, including the duration and severity of any economic downturn, the impact to the business of our suppliers and/or customers, and other items identified under "Risk Factors" below, all of which are uncertain and cannot be predicted.
 An extended period of global supply chain and economic disruption could materially affect our business, results of operations, access to sources of liquidity and financial condition.